EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/03_AWSSetup/02_EKS.md

 #### Create nodegroup for builder

-The full Ethereal Engine stack needs a builder server within the cluster in order to bundle and build Ethereal Engine projects into the codebase that will be deployed.
+The full iR Engine stack needs a builder server within the cluster in order to bundle and build iR Engine projects into the codebase that will be deployed.
 This should run on its own nodegroup that has a single node - only one copy of the builder should ever be running at a time, and due to the high memory needs of building the client service, a box with >8 GB of RAM is needed.